 Talent Relationship Management

-Once a business understands their market and has control of their brand, it all comes down to individual relationships with candidates.
+Once a business understands its market and has control of its brand, it all comes down to individual relationships with candidates.
 Brian presented a number of best practices for fostering the best relationship with talent:

 - Leverage social media better.
 79% of job seekers use social media in their job search, yet nearly 2 out of 3 employers don’t properly use social media to promote job openings.